Tonnie-Dev/SkyCast/README.md

 </div>

-DiaryApp is a modern project written in Kotlin and powered by Jetpack Compose.
-It allows users to write and save diary entries with the option to include photos and expressive emojis to capture the essence of each moment.
+SkyCast is a modern project written in Kotlin and powered by Jetpack Compose.
+Whether you're planning your day or embarking on a grand adventure, step into a world of weather precision and stay one step ahead of Mother Nature as you seamlessly track real-time forecasts to ensure you're prepared for whatever the sky has in store.

-Start documenting your life's moments with the Android Diary App today!
+Download now and make every day a weather-perfect day!"

 # :camera_flash: **Screenshots** :camera_flash:

-DiaryApp follows the latest Material 3 guidelines for a visually appealing and a consistent UI.
+SkyCast follows the latest Material 3 guidelines for a visually appealing and a consistent UI.

 <p align="center">
 <img img width="200" height="400" src="./readme-assets/screenshots/screen_1.png"> &nbsp;&nbsp;&nbsp;&nbsp;